 Only with your consent, Diesel will process the Biographical Data, Contact Data and Purchase Data for marketing purposes, that is for advertising on social networks to which you are registered or sending advertising or direct sales material, carrying out market research, commercial communication with automated contact methods (e-mail, newsletter, SMS, MMS, online messaging platforms, etc.) and traditional contact methods (mail).

-Legal basis: this processing is based on the consent you have given.
+Legal basis: this processing is based on the consents you have given.
 In the event that you are registered in the loyalty program and decide to withdraw your consent to marketing, you will continue to receive communications relating to benefits (such as the Birthday or Anniversary Gift or preview access to the new collections and promotions only reserved to members).
 If, in addition to the withdrawal of consent, you do not want to receive this kind of communication anymore, you will be asked to specify it.
 Any removal from the loyalty program will also result in the cancellation of your online account, if you have one.

 You can at any time withdraw your consent to receive the above-mentioned communications by clicking on the appropriate option in each marketing email received, as well as by writing to the address privacy@diesel.com, or otherwise by contacting the Company at the addresses indicated in paragraph 1.
 The withdraw of consent regards only marketing emails and doesn’t regard benefit emails.